idleberg/Bootstrap-Listr/README.md

 ### Libraries & Style-sheets

 For your convenience, CDNs for Bootstrap and JQuery.
 Should you have reasons against this, you can change the default locations in the script header.

+## Contribute

+1. Fork the repository
+2. Make your changes
+3. Send a pull request with your changes

 ## Credits